-12 Formerly known as the Financed Linked Individual Subsidy Programme
+6 Formerly known as the Financed-linked Individual Subsidy Programme (FLISP) that produces GAP housing

-EMF).
+Government-subsidised housing programmes contribute towards the spatial form of the city, and thus need to be aligned with the Municipal Spatial Development Framework and the integrated District Spatial Development Framework and Environmental Management Framework (DSDF-EMF).
 To encourage urban densification, the City endeavours to densify housing developments as far as possible within the parameters of the National Grant Funding Framework.